-Reggie Corbin completed his seventh season on the Concordia University football staff in 2017.
+Reggie Corbin completed his eighth season on the Concordia University football staff in 2018.
 He was promoted to a full-time role prior to the start of the 2018 season.
 His title is now assistant football coach (pass game coordinator/quarterbacks coach).

 Corbin has also coached at the high school level, making stops at Raymond Central High School (2005-08 and 2010) as defensive coordinator and position coach and Maui High School (2009-10) as quarterbacks coach.
 He has also worked camps at the University of Nebraska and at the University of Wyoming.
 Corbin’s career has also included work as an adjunct professor at Concordia (2015-17).

 A two-sport athlete, Corbin played for head coach Courtney Meyer’s football squads from 2002-05 and for head coach Grant Schmidt’s basketball teams from 2004-07.
 Corbin was a member of the 2004-05 men’s basketball team that holds the school record for wins in a season (32) and advanced to the NAIA Division II national championship game.
 In his final season on the gridiron, Corbin passed for six touchdowns and ran for six more.